 It is supposed that penguins derive from small auks that were still able to dive AND fly.
 Their size was comparable to the size of the Little Blue Penguin.
 But when the ability to fly was lost and they were more adapted to aquatic flight, the size did not matter anymore and bigger penguins could develop.
 The wings became flat and stiff flippers which allow penguins to swim fastly and versatilely.
 This is one possible idea of penguin evolution.

 Unfortunately, the large penguins are extinct.
-Reasons could be that they were hunted easily and that there was a strong food competition with marine mammals.
+A reason could be that there was a strong food competition with marine mammals.

 There is a debate between researchers about the local origin of penguins.
 One opinion is that the early penguins lived in Antarctica and due to a global cooling they left it.
 Another hypothesis is that penguins lived in Australia and New Zealand originally, this is supported by an analysis of fossils which were found in many regions where recent penguins live.
 But fossils from Antarctica are still lacking.